DavesCodeMusings/CloudPi/docs/provision-storage.md

 6. Create directories where needed for `/opt/docker`, `/var/lib/docker`, and `/srv`.
 7. Mount `/dev/vg1/vol01`, `/dev/vg1/vol02`, and `/dev/vg1/vol03` on `/opt/docker`, `/var/lib/docker`, and `/srv`, respectively.

+>### Volume Sizes
+>The logical volume sizes are hard-coded as 5G for `/opt/docker`, 10G for `/var/lib/docker`, and 100G for `/srv`.
+They are intentionally conservative to fit the constraints of smaller storage devices.
+But, if you have a device with a lot of space, you can change the sizes using the Ansible variable called _logical_volumes_.
+Alternatively, you can resize them as the your storage needs grow.
+The `lvresize` and `resize2fs` command-line tools will enable you to do this.

-If all goes well, the output should look like this:
+If all goes well, the output from the playbook should look like this:

 ```
 $ ansible-playbook provision-storage.yml --extra-vars confir